Dr. Paul D. Foote

 STUDENT ORGANIZATION ACTIVITIES

 Dr. Foote is the faculty advisor to the Murray State Mock Trial team.
 Mock trial provides students an education in the law and trial practice, both in the classroom and in simulated trial environments.
 Students engage in preparation for trial of a case provided by the American Mock Trial Association, and learn about and apply the Federal Rules of Evidence.
 They also travel to mock trial tournaments, sanctioned by the American Mock Trial Association, to compete against mock trial teams from other colleges and universities.
-During the fall semester, our team will compete in the the Arch Invitational in St. Louis on October 13th-14th.
+During the spring semester, our team will compete in the Regional Mock Trial Tournament in the Halls of Justice in Louisville, KY on February 22nd-24th.